aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/create-file-gdb-with-single-layer/_index.md

 3. **A folder** where the File GDB will be created (we’ll call it *Your Document Directory*).

 ## Import Namespaces
-Add the required `using` statements at the top of your C# file:
+The `using` statements bring the required types into scope.

+The `Document` namespace provides the core GIS objects, while `System.IO` handles file paths.

 ```csharp
 using Aspose.Gis;